harshthakur212/react-notes/src/Components/14_BindingEventHandlers.md

-//The reason we bind event handler in react is because the eay this keyword work in javscript
+//The reason we bind event handler in react is because the way this keyword work in javscript

 ///On the click of the button changing a button which is a part of the component state